pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 }
 ```

-Tip: Be aware that you have to configure a layout for your form in order to show the file picker as expected.
+Tip: Be aware, that you have to configure a layout for your form in order to show the file picker as expected.

 ## Show attachments in a task form